USDA-ARS-NWRC/basin_setup/README.rst

 To begin the install for basin_setup, ensure that GDAL is compiled from source.
 Note: Do not install the python library for GDAL but rather the command line utiltiies.
-To compile from source follow the instructions provided at :
+To compile from source follow the instructions provided at:

 http://trac.osgeo.org/gdal/wiki/BuildHints